Vyom-Yadav/Fake-Product-Detection-Hyperledger/asset-transfer/rest-api-go/README.md

-# Asset Transfer REST API Sample
+# Asset Transfer REST API

 This is a simple REST server written in golang with endpoints for chaincode invoke and query.